EU seeks to overcome Latin American trade disputes

 Argentine President Cristina Fernandez seized control of oil company YPF (YPFD.BA) from its parent, Spain's Repsol (REP.MC), last year and tensions have been worsened by disputes over sweeping import curbs that are now at the World Trade Organization.

-Bolivian President Evo Morales nationalized two power companies owned by Spanish utility Iberdrola (IBE.MC) in December.
+Bolivian President Evo Morales nationalised two power companies owned by Spanish utility Iberdrola (IBE.MC) in December.

 But with trade flows between Latin America and the European Union more than doubling over the past decade, EU leaders and their Latin American counterparts will seek to show unity in their final statement to be delivered on Sunday evening, according to a draft seen by Reuters.